Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 The `Debug` macro though is very useful for logging, though be careful not to leak private information this way, this might be where you want to implement `Debug` manually.

-`Debug` is needed for assertion macros like `assert_eq!`, mainly used in testing.
+Importantly `Debug` is required for assertion macros like `assert eq`, mainly used in testing.

-If you `assert_eq!` two values, and they're not equivalent, the test suite will want to print the values to the screen.
+If you `assert eq` two values, and they're not equivalent, the test suite will want to print the values to the screen.

 We'll show this more when we talk about the equivalence traits in the next section.

-`Debug` works very similarly to `Display` taking a formater as a parameter.
+We won't go into it deeply here but `Debug` works very similarly to `Display` taking a formater as a parameter.

 You might be worried about making sure your implementation of the `Debug` trait behaves similarly to official or derived implementations, well that's where the formatter gets _really_ cool.

 It provides a ton of different tools that help you build a well-structured output.

-We won't go into that here, but you can see more in the official `Debug` documentation.
+You can read more on this in the official `Debug` documentation.

 ### PartialEq / Eq

-`Eq` and `PartialEq` are Rust's equivalency traits, that's right, equivalence, not equality.
+`EQ` and `Partial EQ` are Rust's equivalency traits, that's right, equivalence, not equality.

 What's the difference, what does equivalence mean and why are there two traits?